dentarg/auth0-blog/_posts/2017-03-10-using-serverless-azure-functions-with-auth0-and-google-apis.md

 ##Getting Nowhere Very Slowly

 After exploring the Google APIs with some experimental code accessing them directly from the SPA I wanted to pull my hair out.
 The Picasa API in particular is very flaky in how it handles CORS and authentication.
 Plan B was to use Auth0 to do all the heavy lifting.
 My hope was their Lock widget would solve the technical issues relatively easily.
-For example, Lock handles the 'nonce' and 'state' attributes used to stop hacking.
+For example, Lock handles the `nonce` and `state` attributes used to stop hacking.
 Lock is also flexible in user experience options, for example it easily allows the addition of extra services.
-However, I soon found out the access_token that lock provides to a SPA is not usable in Google APIs and it was hard to find any answers.
+However, I soon found out the `access_token` that Lock provides to a SPA is not usable in Google APIs and it was hard to find any answers.

 At this point, I started to think that backend access was going to be the solution.
 In addition to reliable access there's also the question of what to do when tokens expire.
 We need to avoid having the user keep logging in, so refresh tokens will be required which must be stored securely in the backend, as they effectively allow endless access.
 Several other design requirements pointed to backend access, and using Azure Functions meant a rapid development and relatively low DevOps requirements.
 Win - win.

 I found after more experimental code that this did eventually work out, but only after I stumbled across a highly relevant Auth0 document and requested help from the awesome Nico, a Customer Success Engineer at Auth0.
-As Nico pointed out, if you use Auth0 as the identity provider then even when proxying other third party identity providers, the access_tokens you get are from Auth0.
+As Nico pointed out, if you use Auth0 as the identity provider then even when proxying other third party identity providers, the `access_token`s you get are from Auth0.
 They can be used with Auth0 APIs or your own, but are not what third party APIs require.
-Auth0 does provide a mechanism for backend code to get the access_token from third party identity providers.
+Auth0 does provide a mechanism for backend code to get the `access_token` from third party identity providers.
 However, the token is hidden in the Auth0 UI for security purposes.

 ##Auth0 and Azure Functions: Making Life Easy